BO WILSON

 produced, May 1994; revived, May, 1995; May, 1996; April, 1997

-February, 1995: Arthur and Merlin commissioned by Theatre IV; produced October through December, 1995.
+February, 1995: Arthur and Merlin commissioned by Theatre IV; produced October - December, 1995.

 October, 1997: The George Washington Carver Story commissioned by Theatre IV

-December, 1997: Letter to My Daughter commissioned by ShenanArts (teen abstinence play).
+December, 1997: Letter to My Daughter commissioned by ShenanArts .
+Play produced and

 May, 2001: The Solar Showroom commissioned by Science Museum of Virginia (audio play for planetarium)